jjti/repp/README.md

 ## Features

-- Checks for and avoids primer off-targets (BLAST)
+Checks for and avoids primer off-targets (BLAST) with an annealing temp of >40tm

-- Lets primer3 choose the best primers available within a range of sequence, if allowable given neighboring fragments:
+Lets primer3 choose the best primers available within a range of sequence, if allowable given neighboring fragments:

 ```
 In example below, A and C are too far away from B for annealing.